ameliacode/Computer_Graphics-2/README.md

 ## Introduction to Computer Graphics with OpenGL ES
-This repository is for Computer Graphics lecture from Korea University.
+A repository for Computer Graphics lecture from Korea University.

 ### Related links
 * GitHub: [KU-MediaLab](https://github.com/medialab-ku/openGLESbook)